HydrologyFrankfurt/ReWaterGAP/docs/user_guide/tutorials/tutorial_calibration.rst

 - "number of calibration regions": During calibration, WaterGAP is run on multiple cores.
 Indipendent basins are divided between multiple cores during caibration.
 Larger basins are calculated by a single core, while smaller basins are grouped together and calculated by another single core.
 This ends up creating what is defined as calibration regions, with the maximum being 27 calibration regions, which are run in parallel using 27 cores.

 .. note::
-    If you want to run the WaterGAP calibration on your local server for all 1509 station, we suggest you have at least 20 or more cores available, to enable faster runtimes.
+    If you want to run the WaterGAP calibration on your local server for all 1509 station, we suggest you have 27 cores available, to enable faster runtimes.

 To run watergap using the entire 1509 stations use this command: